carterclairee/fao-targets-dashboard/README.md

 - For development, run `npm run dev` in the project directory to start the Express server on port 5000 using nodemon.
 Nodemon will watch the server for changes, so the server updates without having to restart each time a change is made.
 - For production, run `npm start` to start the server on port 5000 using node.
 - Type `cd client` in a new terminal and run `npm run dev` to start the client server in development mode with hot reloading in port 5173.

-## Deployment

-The staging environment is hosted on Render, allowing for changes to be tested before they are deployed to production.
-The Render environment is connected to the production database on AWS, where necessary changes and updates can be made.

-Good luck!